 To prevent animal suffering from overpopulation by way of a spay/neuter subsidy programs.
 To eliminate neglect and abusive treatment of livestock by enforcing the statutes according to the Ohio Revised Code and additionally to promote education in the humane care and maintenance of all animals.

 The City of Kettering Volunteer program strives to provide volunteers with a positive experience that will promote creativity, expand knowledge, and utilize skills and talents.
+They welcome the opportunity to work with groups of volunteers.

 KIND has provided programming for low-income families.
 Often these families struggle to find programs for their children because of the barriers created by expense, transportation or exclusion of children with behavioral problems.
 KIND eliminates these barriers, accommodating children ages K-6th.
 For many of our families, KIND is the first opportunity for their children to participate in the same program.